-Remember you go upon the street in the name of Jesus and in the power of the Holy Ghost.
+Remember you go into the streets in the name of Jesus and in the power of the Holy Ghost.
 Nothing can harm you unless the Lord permits it.
 Remember you must keep control of the meeting and allow no one to take the meeting out of your control.
 You will have the victory if you keep fearless but calm.
-Do not get upset nor lose your temper regardless of how you may be provoked.
+Do not get upset or lose your temper regardless of how you may be provoked.

-14. A few "don'ts"
+14. A few "Don'ts"

 - a.
-Don't lose your temple.
+Don't lose your temper.

 - b.
 Don't become frightened.

 - c.
 Don't fight back even if you are struck.

 - d.
 Don't let your meeting be broken up.